Malyck/WeatherJournal/README.md

 9. Once your changes are approved, they will be merged into the main repository.

-Thank you for your contributions to the landing page project!
+Thank you for your contributions to the Weather Journal project!
 We appreciate your time and effort in making this project better.

 [(Back to top)](#table-of-contents)